'There are three main forms of assessment:

 Individual pupil level progress scores are calculated in comparison to other pupils nationally.
 For all mainstream pupils nationally, the average progress score will be zero.
 A school’s progress scores for English reading, English writing and mathematics are calculated as its pupils’ average progress scores.
 This means that school level progress scores will be presented as positive and negative numbers either side of zero.
 A score of 0 means pupils in this school, on average, do about as well at key stage 2 as those with similar prior attainment nationally.
 A positive score means pupils in this school on average do better at key stage 2 than those with similar prior attainment nationally.

-DfE, School Performance Tables are published by the Secretary of State on the Department for Education’s website.
+DfE, School Performance Tables are published by the Secretary of State on the Department for Education’s website - a link to this website can be found on the SATs page of the website.